ktalanda/ReduxAndroid/README.md

-This is a sample project for Redux based library for Android.
-It is inspired by Javascript implementation of Redux: https://github.com/reactjs/redux.
+This library is heavily inspired by Javascript implementation of Redux: https://github.com/reactjs/redux.

 ![Alt text](https://user-images.githubusercontent.com/5991481/28999668-2e161f5a-7a93-11e7-999d-373db2e93eb5.png "Redux Schema.")

-Redux library can be found in the `redux` module. https://github.com/ktalanda/ReduxAndroid/tree/master/redux/src/main/java/pl/k2net/ktalanda/redux

 The library is intended to be used in Presentation layer of the application.
-Presenters shouldn't be talking to the IO devices such as Database or Network directly, but should use abstract interfaces to access data, so any change to the `State` will be accessible form any part of the app.
+Presenters shouldn't be talking to the IO devices such as Database or Network directly, but should use abstract interfaces to access data.
+Any change to the `State` will be accessible form any part of the app.

 ## 1. Description.
 Library is based on unidirectional data flow.
 All the visual `State` of the application is stored in the `Store`. `State` can be modified only via `Action`s. `State` is an immutable object, so any time we make change to it we need to create new one by reducing it.